GLaFleur89/GLaFleur89.github.io/README.md

 #### UpdatePositions Optimisations
 1.)
-Remove calculation for Maths.sin (only needed once) outside of the loop for updatePositions().<br>
+Change items to get elements by class name instead of querying all.<br>
 2.)
-Change items to get elements by class name instead of querying all.
+Remove calculation for items.lemgth (only needed once) outside of the loop for updatePositions().<br>
+3.)
+Remove calculation using scrollTop outside of loop. <br>
+4.)
+Changed style.left to transform by translateX and translateZ(0).<br>
+5.)
+UpdatePositions no longer runs on scroll but requestAnimationFrame now runs with each scroll with UpdatePositions as the functions input.

 #### DOMContentLoaded Optimisations
 1.)
 Create new image with height 100px and width 77px.<br>
 2.)
-Remove style.height and style.width as image size changed and additional resizing not needed.
+Remove style.height and style.width as image size changed and additional resizing not needed.<br>
+3.) changed no. of pizzas to 50.